 Consider the aggregation process of identical monomers with constant kernel.
 Each of the processes in which a cluster of size $i$ (denoted by $A_i$) and a cluster of size $j$ join to form a cluster of size $i+j$, is described by a reaction

 of rate $K>0$, independent of the size (and shape) of the clusters.
 Let us introduce reversibility into the process under the form of resetting.
-In an infinitesimal interval $d\tau$ of time, any aggregate of size $k$ has a probability $\rho d\tau$ of exploding into $k$ monomers:
+In an infinitesimal interval $d\tau$ of time, any aggregate of size $k$ has a probability $\rho d\tau$ of exploding into $k$ monomers in the reaction

-Let us rescale time so that the rate of aggragation equals $2$.
+Let us rescale time so that the rate of aggregation equals $2$.
+The rescaled time is denoted by $t$.
 The resetting rate is denoted by $r$ in the rescaled time:

-The main quantity of interest is the average concentration of aggregates:
+The main quantities of interest are the concentrations of aggregates of all sizes:

 The aggregates are assumed to be well mixed in a solvent, so that the above densities are well defined at all times, and the monomers resulting from the resetting processes of Eq. (\ref{resettingProcess}) are immediately available for aggregation.\\